NishaBajiya/AnitCapt/README.md

 **Modules/Jobs:** This program implements three modules (job types):

-1. **Predict** -- predicting anticancer-aptamer potential of input DNA sequences.
+1. **Predict** -- predicting anticancer-aptamer potential of input ssDNA sequences.
 2. **Design** -- generating all single-point mutants (every position x every alternative base) of input sequences and computing the anticancer-aptamer potential (score) of each mutant.
 Useful for identifying which single substitutions most improve predicted potency.
-3. **Scan** -- creating all overlapping windows of a given length from longer input sequences and computing the anticancer-aptamer potential of each window.
-Useful for localizing the active region of a longer sequence.
+3. **Scan** -- creating all overlapping windows of a given length from longer input nucleotide sequences and computing the anticancer-aptamer potential of each window.
+Useful for identifying the active region of a longer nucleotide sequence.

 ## Installation